 We have scheduled a special shareholders meeting, in order to consider and vote on the merger.
-The meeting will be held on January , 2000 at , m. local time, at .
-The merger must be approved by the owners of two-thirds (2/3) of all of the Mountain West Bank common stock outstanding on , 1999, which is the record date for the Mountain West Bank special meeting.
+The meeting will be held on January 19, 2000 at 10:00 a.m. local time, at 414 West Appleway, Coeur d'Alene, Idaho.
+The merger must be approved by the owners of two-thirds (2/3) of all of the Mountain West Bank common stock outstanding on December 1, 1999, which is the record date for the Mountain West Bank special meeting.
 See "MOUNTAIN WEST BANK SPECIAL STOCKHOLDERS' MEETING."